Tim McCray

-Tim McCray (born August 20, 1960 in Waycross, Georgia) was a Canadian Football League running back for the Ottawa Rough Riders from 1984 through 1985, and for the Saskatchewan Roughriders in 1986 through 1990.
+Tim McCray (born August 20, 1960) was a Canadian Football League (CFL) running back for the Ottawa Rough Riders from 1984 through 1985, and for the Saskatchewan Roughriders in 1986 through 1990.
 He was an All-Star in 1989, the same year the Roughriders won the 77th Grey Cup.

 In 1989, Tim won his first Grey Cup and was selected to the All-West and All-CFL All-Star team for the first time.
 He established career highs in all offensive categories as well as leading the CFL and breaking the Roughriders record for all-purpose yardage in the season with 2,684 yards.
 Tim became the sixth Roughrider to break the 1,000-rushing-yard mark with 1,285 yards rushing.
 Tim placed second in the club with 75 receptions for 749 yards.
 Tim also led the Roughriders in kick-off returns with 650 yards on 29 returns for a 22.4 average.
 Tim was the 1989 Saskatchewan Roughriders Molson Cup winner as selected by the fans as the most Popular Player.